Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation: Numerical results

 We show the relevant background quantities in figure \ref{fig:background-plots}.
-This is done using the inflation potential given in equation \eqref{eq:t-mode-potential} with a fixed tensor to scalar ratio $r=0.0035$ ($\alpha \approx 1$).
-When plotting the variables, we use the number of $e$-folds $N = \ln a(t)$, instead of the cosmic time $t$, as the time variable.
-The scale factor has been rescaled so that the scale factor at end of \textit{inflation} is unity $a(t_e) \equiv 1$, which was chosen by the condition that the first Hubble slow-roll parameter equals $0.1$
+They are computed using the inflation potential given in equation \eqref{eq:t-mode-potential} with a fixed tensor to scalar ratio $r=0.0035$ ($\alpha \approx \mpl^2$).
+For a better display of data, the number of $e$-folds $N = \ln a(t)$, instead of the cosmic time $t$, is chosen as the time variable.
+The scale factor has been rescaled so that the scale factor at end of inflation is unity $a(t_e) \equiv 1$, which was determined by the condition that the first Hubble slow-roll parameter equals $0.1$:

+Here we use dot to denote derivative with respect to the cosmic time $t$ and the second equality follows from the Friedmann equations \eqref{math:background-eq}.
 Thus, the number of $e$-folds at the end of inflation is defined as zero.
 The first diagram shows the evolution of the field value $\phi(N)$.
 It smoothly rolls down to the minimum at $\phi=0$ and starts to oscillate around it.
 This oscillation process induces the decrease of Hubble scale $H$ as well as an oscillation of the Ricci scalar $R$.
 During slow roll inflation, both two quantities are more or less constants:

-However, Ricci scalar oscillate around zero after inflation, and the Hubble $H$ oscillates much mildly than Ricci scalar due to the kinetic energy of inflaton field.
-Note that the Ricci scalar $R$ appears in the effective mass for non-SUGRA case in equation \eqref{eq:mode-eq}, and the Hubble parameter $H$ for the SUGRA case in equation \eqref{eq:m_eff}.
+However, the Ricci scalar oscillates around zero after inflation, while $H$ decays exponentially and slightly oscillates.
+Note that the Ricci scalar $R$ appears in the effective $\chi$ mass for non-SUGRA case in equation \eqref{eq:mode-eq}, and the (square of) Hubble parameter $H^2$ for the SUGRA case in equation \eqref{eq:m_eff}.

-Let us first consider effective frequency squared without SUGRA correction; it takes the following form
+Let us first consider the effective frequency squared without SUGRA correction; it takes the following form during slow-roll inflation

 where the second Friedman equation in equations \eqref{math:ricci_inf} have been used.
-The last equality only holds during slow roll inflation.
-For light DM field, the oscillation of $R$ leads the $\omega_k^2$ crosses zero and induce tachyonic instability, especially for low momentum modes.
+The last equality only holds during slow-roll inflation.
+For light DM field, the oscillation of $R$ leads $\omega_k^2$ to cross zero and thus induces a tachyonic instability, especially for low momentum modes.